Christina Applegate can't walk without a cane as she fights multiple sclerosis

 Just a few months after the divorce, she was diagnosed with breast cancer, and last year, on her 50th birthday, she revealed that she had been diagnosed with multiple sclerosis.
 Recently, the actress rarely appears in public, and now on her Twitter profile, she shared a photo of five different sticks that she plans to use during what she said was an important event.

 "I have a very important ceremony coming up.
 This will be my first time out since being diagnosed with MS. Walking sticks are now part of my new normal.
 Thank you @neowalksticks for these beauties.
-Stay tuned to see which ones make the cut for a week of stuff."
+Stay tuned to see which ones make the cut for a week of stuff." she wrote.

 Christina then told fans that they will soon have a chance to see which stick she chose.